ColOfAbRiX/the-road-to-fp/03_case_classes.md

 final case class UserId(id: String)
 ```

-This might seem useless at first but what we are trying to achieve is to enforce type safety by
+This might seem useless, at first, but what we are trying to achieve is to enforce type safety by
 assigning meaningful types to what would otherwise be a String.
 The compiler will be working with
 the type `UserId` instead of `String` and will provide additional checks.
-Also refactoring will be
+Refactoring will also
-easier because if I make a change I can quickly see where I used `UsedId`.
+benefit from this pattern because if you make a change you can quickly see where the type `UsedId`
+is used.

 Let's make an example.
 Let's say you have function that can multiply money, like so: